Tyk Multi Data Center Bridge

 • Deploying Data Plane (Worker) Gateways close to your geographically distributed API consumers helps reduce their perceived request latency.

-• Deploying Worker Gateways close to your backend services will minimise round trip time servicing API requests.
+• Deploying Worker Gateways close to your backend services will minimize round trip time servicing API requests.

 • The Worker Gateways cache keys and other configuration locally, so all operations can be geographically localised.

-• All traffic to and from one Gateway cluster will have rate limiting, authentication and authorisation performed within the data centre rather than “calling home” to a central control point; this reduces the API request round trip time.
+• All traffic to and from one Gateway cluster will have rate limiting, authentication and authorization performed within the data center rather than “calling home” to a central control point; this reduces the API request round trip time.

 Improved Infrastructure Management